rticommunity/dds-datamodels-c2inav/README.md

 # dds-datamodels-c2inav

-This repository implements the OMG® C2INAV 1.2 beta 1 datamodel https://www.omg.org/spec/C2INAV/1.2/Beta1
+This repository contains the OMG® C2INAV 1.2 beta 1 datamodel https://www.omg.org/spec/C2INAV/1.2/Beta1

 ## Repo Organization

 ### Versioning & Branches

-This repository stores the different versions of the OMG® C2INAV datamodel in different branches.
+This repository stores different versions of the OMG® C2INAV datamodel in different branches.
 Additionally, it contains `enhanced` versions of the original datamodel.
 This enhanced versions modifies the original datamodel including the latest IDL features and other potential improvements.
 The